Business ethics: Finance paradigm

 Aristotle said, "the end and purpose of the polis is the good life".
 Adam Smith characterized the good life in terms of material goods and intellectual and moral excellences of character.
-Smith in his The Wealth of Nations commented, "All for ourselves, and nothing for other people, seems, in every age of the world, to have been the vile maxim of the masters of mankind."
-However, a section of economists influenced by the ideology of neoliberalism, interpreted the objective of economics to be maximization of economic growth through accelerated consumption and production of goods and services.
+Smith, in his The Wealth of Nations, commented, "All for ourselves, and nothing for other people, seems, in every age of the world, to have been the vile maxim of the masters of mankind."
+However, a section of economists influenced by the ideology of neoliberalism interpreted the objective of economics to be the maximization of economic growth through accelerated consumption and production of goods and services.
 Neoliberal ideology promoted finance from its position as a component of economics to its core.
 Proponents of the ideology hold that unrestricted financial flows, if redeemed from the shackles of "financial repressions", best help impoverished nations to grow.
 The theory holds that open financial systems accelerate economic growth by encouraging foreign capital inflows, thereby enabling higher levels of savings, investment, employment, productivity and "welfare", along with containing corruption.
 Neoliberals recommended that governments open their financial systems to the global market with minimal regulation over capital flows.
-The recommendations however, met with criticisms from various schools of ethical philosophy.
-Some pragmatic ethicists, found these claims to be unfalsifiable and a priori, although neither of these makes the recommendations false or unethical per se.
-Raising economic growth to the highest value necessarily means that welfare is subordinate, although advocates dispute this saying that economic growth provides more welfare than known alternatives.
+The recommendations, however, met with criticisms from various schools of ethical philosophy.
+Some pragmatic ethicists found these claims to be unfalsifiable and a priori, although neither of these makes the recommendations false or unethical per se.
+Raising economic growth to the highest value necessarily means that welfare is subordinate, although advocates dispute this, saying that economic growth provides more welfare than known alternatives.
 Since history shows that neither regulated nor unregulated firms always behave ethically, neither regime offers an ethical panacea.

 Neoliberal recommendations to developing countries to unconditionally open up their economies to transnational finance corporations were fiercely contested by some ethicists.
 The claim that deregulation and the opening up of economies would reduce corruption was also contested.

 Dobson observes, "a rational agent is simply one who pursues personal material advantage ad infinitum.
 In essence, to be rational in finance is to be individualistic, materialistic, and competitive.
-Business is a game played by individuals, as with all games the object is to win, and winning is measured in terms solely of material wealth.
+Business is a game played by individuals, as with all games, the object is to win, and winning is measured in terms solely of material wealth.
 Within the discipline, this rationality concept is never questioned, and has indeed become the theory-of-the-firm's sine qua non".
-Financial ethics is in this view a mathematical function of shareholder wealth.
+Financial ethics, is in this view, a mathematical function of shareholder wealth.
 Such simplifying assumptions were once necessary for the construction of mathematically robust models.
 However, signalling theory and agency theory extended the paradigm to greater realism.

 Other issues

-Fairness in trading practices, trading conditions, financial contracting, sales practices, consultancy services, tax payments, internal audit, external audit and executive compensation also, fall under the umbrella of finance and accounting.
+Fairness in trading practices, trading conditions, financial contracting, sales practices, consultancy services, tax payments, internal audit, external audit and executive compensation also fall under the umbrella of finance and accounting.
 Particular corporate ethical/legal abuses include: creative accounting, earnings management, misleading financial analysis, insider trading, securities fraud, bribery/kickbacks and facilitation payments.
 Outside of corporations, bucket shops and forex scams are criminal manipulations of financial markets.
 Cases include accounting scandals, Enron, WorldCom and Satyam.